memirmakar/cs16-pi-server/README.md

 ## Networking

-For **LAN play**: assign the Pi a static IP in your modem (this is so that your Pi IP does not change inside your LAN network) and port-forward UDP `27015`.
+For **LAN play**: assign the Pi a static IP in your modem and port-forward UDP `27015`.
 That's all you need.

 For a **public server**: you also need to handle reachability from the internet.
 - If you have a normal public IP, port-forwarding is enough.
-- If you're behind **CG-NAT** , port-forwarding alone won't work — route through an external machine with a public IP (e.g. an FRP relay on a friend's connection or a VPS).
+- If you're behind **CG-NAT** (common with TurkNet), port-forwarding alone won't work — route through an external machine with a public IP (e.g. an FRP relay on a friend's connection or a VPS).

 ---